redhat-energy-pod/ocp4-install-upi-nucs/README.md

 - Execute `/ocp/openshift-install wait-for install-complete --dir=/ocp/install --log-level=debug` on {node1}
 - Create a user after cluster is complete.

+# About

 These playbooks are designed to perform a bare metal install of OCP 4.5 on Intel NUCs.
 Instructions are tailored for a bare metal install using 4 machines, where one machine hosts the services needed for the cluster and the other three are control plane nodes.
+Network is required to download parts of the install.

 The ansible playbooks are designed to:
 - Generate the necessary configs and install all services on the service node.